jonathanagustin/ai-develop/README.md

 - Works anywhere where there is access to a browser
 - Automatically format documents and save to GitHub

+🔍 To explore VSCode, search using the Command Palette (Cmd/Ctrl + Shift + P)

 ## Install

 1. Go to <https://github.com/jonathanagustin/ai-develop/generate>